Him188/kotlin-jvm-blocking-bridge/README.md

 ```
 Therefore, you need only to install the plugin.

-2. (optional) **Switch to IR backend.**
+## Supported compiler backends

+Kotlin compiler has two backends, one of which, `JVM`, is the legacy one and is going to be replaced with the new one, named `IR` (Intermediate Representation).
+Currently, legacy `JVM` backend is used by default since it's more stable than the `IR`.

-This plugin supports both IR and the legacy JVM backend.
+This plugin supports both of them.

-IR compiler backend is **experimental**.
-If you meet compilation error when using default JVM backend, please switch to IR backend, otherwise, it's not recommend to do so.
+**If you meet compilation error when using default JVM backend, please switch to IR backend, otherwise, it's not recommended doing so.**

-Add into `build.gradle` or `build.gradle.kts`
+To switch to IR backend, add into `build.gradle` or `build.gradle.kts`:
 ```kotlin
 tasks.withType<KotlinCompile> {
     kotlinOptions.useIR = true